 This recipe for tepache is an adaptation of one in The Essential Cuisines of Mexico by Diana Kennedy (Clarkson otter⁄Publishers, 2000).

-1 large ripe pineapple (about 4 lbs.), crown and base removed, outside scrubbed and rinsed
+- 1 large ripe pineapple (about 4 lbs.), crown and base removed, outside scrubbed and rinsed

-2 whole cloves
+- 2 whole cloves

-2 whole allspice
+- 2 whole allspice

-1 4"-long piece canela (Mexican cinnamon) or
+- 1 (4"-long) piece canela (Mexican cinnamon) or cinnamon stick

-1 lb. piloncillo (Mexican brown sugar), crushed, or 1 lb. dark brown sugar
+- 1 lb. piloncillo (Mexican brown sugar), crushed, or 1 lb. dark brown sugar

-1 1⁄2 cups light beer
+- 1 1⁄2 cups light beer

-1. Cut the pineapple (unpeeled) into 1 1⁄2" cubes.
+Cut the pineapple (unpeeled) into 1 1⁄2" cubes.
 Put the cloves, allspice, and canela into a mortar and crush roughly with a pestle.
 Transfer the spices to a large 4- to 5-quart earthenware or glass jar with a tight-fitting lid.
 Add the pineapple cubes and 8 cups of water and stir to combine.
 Cover the jar with a lid and set in a location that receives plenty of sun (or in a warm spot) and let sit until mixture begins to ferment and become bubbly on top, about 3 days, depending on the temperature.